Neskhons

 Neskhons (“She Belongs to Khons”), once more commonly known as Nsikhonsou, was a noble lady of the 21st Dynasty of Egypt.

 Biography

-She was the daughter of Smendes II and Takhentdjehuti, and wed her paternal uncle, High Priest Pinedjem II, by whom she had four children: two sons, Tjanefer and Masaharta, and two daughters, Itawy and Nesitanebetashru.
+She was the daughter of Smendes II and Takhentdjehuti, and shed married her paternal uncle, High Priest Pinedjem II, by whom she had four children: two sons, Tjanefer and Masaharta, and two daughters, Itawy and Nesitanebetashru.
 These are named on a decree written on a wooden stela, which was placed in her tomb in order to ensure her well-being in the afterlife and to prevent her doing harm to her husband and children.
 This suggests family problems around the time of her death.

 Death

 Burial

 Canopic jars of Neskhons in the British Museum.